Transvolve/MedAI_Flow_DevSecOps/README.md

 3. Automate traceability matrix updates via scripts
 4. Sign & attest containers (Cosign / Sigstore)

-**License:**
+**License**
-NOT Implemeted yet: Released under the MIT License — see the LICENSE file for details.
+This project will be released under the MIT License (LICENSE file to be added in the next update).

 **Contributions:**
 Contributions and extensions (e.g., model training, advanced monitoring, IaC enhancements) are welcome via pull requests.